cdevents/community/processes.md

   - Be nominated by another Maintainer (with no objections from other Maintainers)
 - Additional privileges:
   - Approve PRs to any area of the project
-  - Granted access to shared Tekton CI/CD infrastructure
+  - Granted access to shared CDEvents CI/CD infrastructure
   - Represent the project in public as a Maintainer
   - Have a vote in Maintainer decision-making meetings